w3c/wot/registry-analysis/Readme.md

 ##### Deletion and Deprecation of Registry Entries

-With the XPointer Scheme Registry being a exception once more, all registries also define a way to delete or deprecate entries.
+With the XPointer Scheme Registry being an exception once more, all registries also define a way to delete or deprecate entries.
 In the case of the "TTML Media Type Definition and Profile Registry" and the "Media Source Extensions Byte Stream Format Registry", however, an entry is only supposed to be deleted if it violates any of the mandatory requirements.

-DID, however, only allows for the *Deprecation* of entries, which seems like a good way to avoid accidental breaking of deployed implementations.
+DID, however, only allows for the *Deprecation* of entries, which seems like a a good way to avoid accidental breaking of deployed implementations.

 ##### Versioning